DoxrGitHub/DoxrGitHub/README.md

 > [Doxr's Blog](https://github.com/DoxrGitHub/doxrblogs)

 A blog website that I have made.
-I will probably fill it out later on, as of writing there is only one post.
+Contains public disclosures for vulnerabilities I have found.

 <hr>